kyma-project/api-gateway/docs/user/tutorials/01-00-create-workload.md

----
-title: Create a workload
+# Create a workload
----

 This tutorial explains how to create a sample HttpBin service deployment and a sample Function.

+## Prerequisites
+- [Install the Serverless module](https://github.com/kyma-project/serverless-manager/blob/main/docs/contributor/01-10-manual-installation-on-k3d.md) to be able to deploy a Function

 ## Steps